-The following article on how to become a ski instructor is a guest post by Erin
+The following article on how to become a ski instructor is authored by Erin

 Growing up in Australia, let alone in a small coastal town gives people a lot of confusion when I tell them I was a ski instructor.